There are a lot of rules when it comes to real estate but there are ten that should never be broken. These are 10 real estate investor commandments.

 This is real estate month so we want to cover some of the most important rules to follow if you want to become a successful real estate investor.

 1. Have a Strategy

 Jack of all trades and master of none applies to real estate investing too.
-There are lots of niches in real estate investing, house flippers, buy and hold, cash flow investors, type of property (we had a guest who invested solely in trailer parks), types of tenets (our contributor Allison likes to rent to grad students), certain areas of the country.
+There are lots of niches in real estate investing, house flippers, buy and hold, cash flow investors, type of property (we had a guest who invested solely in trailer parks), types of tenets (our contributor Allison likes to rent turnkey properties to grad students), certain areas of the country.